nian002/play-with-halide/README.md

 # or add android to cross-compile Android
 ./script/build-halide.sh android
 ```
-this will build the **OpenCV** library and install into /usr/local/
+this will build the **Halide** library and install into /usr/local/

 For windows,
 ```bash